Canadian Invasive Wild Pig Report

 Prevention, management, and removal of wild pigs requires collaboration to eliminate their impacts on ecological, agricultural, cultural and social assets.

-The 2023 Canadian Invasive Wild Pig Report shows locations of wild pigs and where field activities are focused.
-Localized established populations of wild pigs currently exist in three provinces.
+The Canadian Invasive Wild Pig Reports show locations of wild pigs and where field activities are focused.
 The map will be refreshed regularly to support the prevention, management and removal of wild pigs.
-The vision for Canada’s Invasive Wild Pig Strategy is eradication of invasive wild pigs in order to eliminate their ecological, agricultural, cultural and economic impacts.
+The map is an initiative under Canada’s Invasive Wild Pig Strategy.
+The strategy’s vision is eradication of invasive wild pigs in order to eliminate their ecological, agricultural, cultural and economic impacts.

 Click on image to enlarge and download PDF